GiromettaMarco/twelve/README.md

 ### SSH

-Generate a new SSH key and don't use a passfrase if you want to use it with Visual Studio Code Source Control.
+Generate a new SSH key and don't use a passphrase if you want to use it with Visual Studio Code Source Control.

 ```
 ssh-keygen -t ed25519 -C "girometta.marco@gmail.com"